 I’ve not been doing much of my own blog writing lately.
 But I had to share this article with you entitled “Who determines what masculinity and femininity are?”.
-It is a balanced perspective from a evangelical Christian and I deeply appreciate his thoughts.
-Here is a brief excerpt but I hope you’ll read the article in its entirety:
+[Article/site no longer available.]
+It is a balanced perspective from a evangelical Christian and I appreciate his thoughts.
+Here is a brief excerpt:

 I just listened to a very well known pastor, who had posted on Twitter something like “Tell me about your experience with effeminate church leaders…” This was following an online video where he said he believed that “all the original church leaders, like Paul, John the Baptist, Elijah, and David, were real men, dudes, not these chick-i-fied church boys with…sweater-vests…effeminate men….” – I was blown away.
 His intent was to address how he believed that most churches do not reach out to more overtly masculine men, calling them “real men”.
 I’m sure his intent was not to cause harm, but he and others using words like these essentially curse boys or men that do not fit their predetermined views of masculinity.